oroinc/documentation/user/back-office/system/data-audit/index.rst

 .. note:: This is a Platform Enterprise feature.

-To simplify investigation of any security-related incidents, the application keeps track of all management console login attempts and the following related security events:
+To simplify investigation of any security-related incidents, the application keeps track of all back-office login attempts and the following related security events:

 * Successful login
 * Unsuccessful login